California Coast Fly- Drive

 - 13 nights accommodation in sought after locations

-- 10 days mid-size car hire.
-(Mustang convertibles available!)
+- 10 days mid-size car hire. (convertibles are available for a supplement)

-- A personalised road book which is a complete guide to travelling within North America and provides a day by day driving itinerary and local area information.
+- A personalised road book with North America travel tips and a day to day driving itinerary with local area information.

 Ideal time to visit: Year Round